-Many years ago, when INDEPENDENCE DAY (ID4) opened in theatres on July 4th, 1996, in America, moviegoers were optimistic about seeing a movie about an alien invasion that threatened humanity with extinction.
+Many years ago, when INDEPENDENCE DAY (ID4) opened in American theatres on the Fourth of July 1996, moviegoers were optimistic about seeing an alien invasion that threatened humanity with extinction.
 There's no denying that this great movie pays tribute to the classic B-grade sci-fi invasion films.
-Though cheesy, fun,
+Although cheesy, fun,

-patriotic, and lacking story-wise, ID4 was the definitive blockbuster that changed the benchmark of a summer blockbuster film.
+patriotic, and lacking in story, ID4 was the definitive blockbuster that set the benchmark for summer blockbusters.
 It also relaunched the disaster movie trend, which had been dormant since the early 80s, even though Twister did it first in the same year as ID4.

-Upon its release, it received much acclaim for its special effects, making Will Smith a bona fide star.
-However, it was criticised for its thin plot and character development and branded with stereotypes for being generally dense.
-It also established Roland Emmerich's credibility as a director.
+Upon its release, it received widespread acclaim for its special effects, propelling Will Smith to bona fide stardom.
+However, it received criticism for its thin plot and character development, branded as stereotypical and generally dense.
+It also established Roland Emmerich's directional credibility.
 He became synonymous with big-budget disaster movies and would direct a few more like The Day After Tomorrow and 2012.
-The revitalised subgenre would soon lead to other films like Dante's Peak, Volcano, Deep Impact, Armageddon, San Andreas, etc.
+The revitalised subgenre would soon spawn other films, such as Dante's Peak, Volcano, Deep Impact, Armageddon, and San Andreas.

-Upon its release, it received much acclaim for its special effects, making Will Smith a bona fide star.
-However, it was criticised for its thin plot and character development and branded with stereotypes for being generally dense.
-It also established Roland Emmerich's credibility as a director.
+Upon its release, it received widespread acclaim for its special effects, propelling Will Smith to bona fide stardom.
+However, it received criticism for its thin plot and character development, branded as stereotypical and generally dense.
+It also established Roland Emmerich's directional credibility.
 He became synonymous with big-budget disaster movies and would direct a few more like The Day After Tomorrow and 2012.
-The revitalised subgenre would soon lead to other films like Dante's Peak, Volcano, Deep Impact, Armageddon, San Andreas, etc.
+The revitalised subgenre would soon spawn other films, such as Dante's Peak, Volcano, Deep Impact, Armageddon, and San Andreas.

-The timing of this movie analysis coincides with the DVD and Blu-ray release of the lacklustre sequel Independence Day: Resurgence.
-Allow me to talk about what made ID4 so beloved with four of its ceremonious aspects/moments.
+The timing of this movie analysis coincides with the DVD and Blu-ray release of the lacklustre sequel, Independence Day: Resurgence.
+Allow me to discuss what made ID4 so beloved, focusing on four of its ceremonial aspects/moments.

 #4.
 Presidential Speech